Richard Foreman: Stage productions

+Scripts

-Seven collections of his plays have been published, and books studying his work have been published in English, French, and German.
+Seven collections of Foreman's plays have been published.
+Books studying his scripts and plays have been published in English, French, and German.

 Bridge Project

 In 2004, Foreman established The Bridge Project with Sophie Haviland to promote international art exchange between countries around the world through workshops, symposiums, theater productions, visual art, performance and multimedia events.

+Personal life and death

+In 1961, Foreman married Amy Taubin; they divorced in 1972.
+In 1988, he married Kate Manheim.

+Foreman died from complications of pneumonia at Mount Sinai West Hospital in New York City.